davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 ggplot works well and is usually quite intuitive

 ### Niche packages

-this is both good and bad, for several years there werent that many packages to compete with `data.table` in terms of functionality and speed but python catched up and surpassed it with the `polars` package.
+this is both good and bad, for several years there weren't that many packages to compete with `data.table` in terms of functionality and speed but python caught up and surpassed it with the `polars` package.

 ## What makes it diffiult to use R